tidwall/redcon/README.md

 - SET key value
 - GET key
 - DEL key
-- PUBLISH channel message
-- (P)SUBSCRIBE channel
 - PING
 - QUIT
+- PUBLISH channel message
+- SUBSCRIBE channel

 You can run this example from a terminal: